 Example:

-Create a 7-day meal plan adapted to my marathon preparation, with breakfast, lunch, dinner and 2 snacks.
+Create a 7-day meal plan suited to my marathon training, including breakfast, lunch, dinner, and 2 snacks per day.

-Element 4: The format — Structure the response
+Element 4: The format — Structuring the response

 The format tells the AI how to present its response.
-Without format indication, the AI generally produces a long text in paragraphs — not always what you need.
+Without format guidance, the AI typically produces long paragraphs — not always what you need.

-Why it's essential: a comparative table, a bullet list and a narrative text contain the same information but don't serve the same purpose.
+Why it's essential: a comparison table, a bullet list, and a narrative text contain the same information but serve different purposes.
 The right format makes the response immediately usable.

 Common formats to specify: